root canal dentist

 In order to protect your tooth from bacteria in your saliva during the treatment, our dentist places a rubber dam around the tooth that requires root canal therapy.

-A dentist makes an opening in the tooth to reach the root canal or canals and the damaged pulp.
+A dentist makes an opening in the tooth to reach the canal or canals and the damaged pulp (nerves and blood vessels).

 Using special dental instruments, the dentist removes the pulp by cleaning and enlarging the root canal.